 The Arboretum is open to the public free of charge during daylight hours seven days a week all year around.
 Some sections of the Arboretum (the collection of Pinophyta and Ericaceae, the introduction-quarantine nursery, the exposition of rare trees and shrubs) are visited by appointment only.
 To schedule group tours, to get information, as well as for plant studies, collecting of seeds, propagating material or herbarium specimens please contact our staff.

-The Conservatory of the Department of Biology and Chemistry at the Faculty of Science and Technologies, Lithuanian University of Educational Sciences, was founded in 1999.
+The Conservatory of Vytautas Magnus University Education Academy (former Lithuanian University of Educational Sciences), was founded in 1999.
 The first idea of establishing it was to provide background for an educational campus where future teachers of Biology, Natural Sciences, Geography could deepen their knowledge and develop skills.

 The area of the premises and climatic conditions limit the number of plants and diversity of species in the conservatory.
 Due to its technical capacity the temperature in winter reaches 14-16°, that is why there thrive tropic and subtropic plants.